Rugby World Cup after-match: Spark Sport reveals some key numbers

 And it was a known issue that many unfamiliar with streaming were likely to leave sign-ups to the last minute.

-Spark did encourage subscribers to stream the Japan-South Africa warmup came to check their setups were okay, but it needed to more - much more - to encourage middle New Zealand to get ready.
+Spark did encourage subscribers to stream the Japan-South Africa warmup came to check their setups were okay.
+But it needed to do more - much more - to encourage middle New Zealand to get ready.
 It should have contrived more warmup events.
-Obviously, the RWC build-up schedule was out of its control but it could have, say, connived to have the team-naming Spark Sport exclusive.
+Obviously, the RWC build-up schedule was out of its control but it could have, say, connived to have the team-naming Spark Sport exclusive, for example.

 Anyhow, having grinned and beared it through the RWC and, after some tears, force-marched a section of middle New Zealand into the world of streaming, it would be a shame for Spark to waste that effort.
 And it hasn't, immediately grabbing domestic cricket and an aggressive real-time highlights international cricket rights to its portfolio.